morpframework/morpfw/docs/worker.rst

 ``async_subscribe`` decorator on your ``App`` object. .
 The task can then be triggered using ``async_dispatcher``.

+.. warning:: Because request object is passed to the worker, avoid using this
+             in pages with uploads as it involves transfering the upload to the worker.
+We will be excluding uploads from being pushed to worker in the future.

 Following is a simple example implementation

 .. literalinclude:: _code/async_subscribe.py